Patrick Leahy: Honors and awards

+After Leahy retired from the Senate in 2023, Mayor Miro Weinberger announced that Burlington International Airport would be renamed for Leahy.
+Leahy expressed gratitude following the announcement, saying, "I am gratified that the airport where I took my first flight as a teenager is now well-positioned for Vermont's future."

+In 2023 he was awarded an Honorary OBE from the British Government for services to UK/USA relations.

 Personal life

 Family

 Leahy married Marcelle Pomerleau in 1962.
 Her parents, Louis Philippe Pomerleau and Cecile Bouchard Pomerleau, emigrated to the United States from Quebec, and she is bilingual (English and French).
 The extended Pomerleau family established several successful Vermont businesses, and includes her uncle Antonio Pomerleau (d.
 2018), a prominent real estate developer and philanthropist.
 Marcelle Leahy graduated from the nursing school at Burlington's former DeGoesbriand Hospital.
 She is a registered nurse and has worked at hospitals in Burlington, Washington, D.C., and Arlington, Virginia.
 The Leahys have resided in a farmhouse in Middlesex, Vermont, since moving from Burlington, and have three children.
+Their daughter Alicia is married to White House photographer Lawrence Jackson.
 In 2012, they celebrated their 50th wedding anniversary, with Leahy saying, "We hate it when we're apart from one another."
 They celebrated their 60th anniversary in August 2022, which was acknowledged by Chuck Grassley when he offered a tribute to Leahy on the Senate floor in December.